 Centerville Baptist Church was founded seven years after the Civil War, along the "Great Road" that connected the

-Canal.
-The barge sank, en route, and the "baptised" lumber was salvaged and used.
+Chesapeake Canal.
+The barge sank, en route, and the "baptized" lumber was able to be salvaged and used.
+The

 A two-story brick church was erected to replace the first wooden sanctuary.
 The "Upper Room" Sanctuary features

 beautiful stained glass windows.
 The lower level housed education classroom facilities.
 The church purchased

 additional property from the S. Wright family on the north side of the property.
 The lower level of the existing

 structure was used by the pastor's family.
 The upper level was used as classrooms for the growing rural

 In 1957, Centerville Baptist Church organized and founded Centerville Baptist Church Kindergarten.
 Mrs. Mildred

 Fentress and Mrs. Alma Ford began the tradition of ministering to the children of the community with the early

 childhood education program.
 Their legacy continues to thrive with the current staff and students.